spree/spree/guides/content/developer/core/orders.markdown

 ## Overview

-The Order model is one of the central models in Spree, providing a central place to collect information about the order, including line items, <%= link_to "adjustments", :adjustments %>,
- <%= link_to "payments", :payments %>, addresses, return authorizations,
+The Order model is one of the central models in Spree, providing a central place to collect information about the order, including line items, adjustments, payments, addresses, return authorizations,
 <%= link_to "inventory units", "#" %>, and shipments.

 Every order that is created within Spree is given its own unique identifier,